-- Maintain City's Spill Hotline: (425) 263-8088 - Continue to implement the City's internal training program - Continue to screen the City's MS4 as part of the annual catch basin and facility inspections - Follow up on any potential illicit connections discovered as part of the newly implemented pipe inspection program
+- Maintain City's Spill Hotline: (425) 263-8088 - Report applicable discharges to the Department of Ecology - Continue to implement the City's internal training program - Continue to screen the City's MS4 as part of the annual catch basin and facility inspections - Follow up on any potential illicit connections discovered as part of the city's CCTV pipe inspection program activities.
+Controlling runoff from developed properties reduces peak flow flooding, pollutant loading, and other negative freshwater impacts.